Thebishwa/Groupomania-social/README.md

  - Open main folder and go to server/src/sequelize/config/config.json
  - In config.js on development option write your username and password previously chosen

-# Installing and starting frontend
+# frontend

- - Open your terminal and go to main folder
- - Install all dependencies: npm install
+ - in the terminal  : npm install
- - Start the application: npm run serve
+ -  npm run serve
  - App will running at: Local - http://localhost:3000/

-# Installing and starting backend
+#  backend

- - Open your terminal and the main folder and go to server
+ - in the terminal cd server
- - Install all dependencies: npm install
+ - npm install
- - Start the application: node server
+ -  node server
  - Server will running at --8000
  - Sequelize will connect and the database synced